Pauan/blender-rigid-body-bones/README.md

    Increasing them can make the simulation more realistic, but it can also cause weird glitches, so sometimes you need to lower them.

-   The `Substeps Per Frame` option affects how springs behave, so be very careful when changing it:
+   The `Substeps Per Frame` option changes how springs behave, so be very careful when changing it:

    ![][usage05]